brefphp/logger/README.md

 [ERROR] This is an error
 ```

+### Message placeholders

-[PSR-3 placeholders](https://www.php-fig.org/psr/psr-3/#12-message) can be used to insert information into a message without having to concatenate strings manually:
+[PSR-3 placeholders](https://www.php-fig.org/psr/psr-3/#12-message) can be used to insert information from the `$context` array into the message without having to concatenate strings manually:

 ```php
 $logger->warning('Invalid login attempt for email {email}', [